DaveO-Home/embedded-acceptance-tests-react/README.md

 1\. ***Hot Module Reload(HMR) Server Window*** -

 * `cd public/fusebox/build`
-* `gulp hmr` or `fuse hmr`
+* `gulp hmr`
+* If using TDD you must execute hmr with `gulp hmr --noftl` flag so that karma can detect changes.
+Or you can execute `gulp development` to run both hmr and tdd.

-   At this point you can start a browser and enter `localhost:3080/fusebox/appl/testapp_dev.html` or `localhost:3080/dist_test/fusebox/appl/testapp_dev.html`.
-Any changes to the source code(*.js files) should be reflected in the browser auto reload.
+   At this point you can start a browser and enter `localhost:3080/dist_test/fusebox/appl/testapp_dev.html`.
+Any changes to the source code(\*.js|*.ts) files should be reflected in the browser auto reload.

 2\. ***Test Driven Development(tdd) Window*** -